isomerpages/moe-stmargaretsec/_about-us/Our Mission, Vision and Values.md

 ---
 ## Our Mission

-Founded in 1842, the mission of St. Margaret's Secondary School  is to provide an all-round education in a Christ-centred environment to nurture confident, creative and caring young ladies who will serve God, the Country and the Community.
+Founded in 1842, the mission of St. Margaret's School (Secondary) is to provide an all-round education in a Christ-centred environment to nurture confident, creative and caring young ladies who will serve God, the Country and the Community.

 ## Our Vision